Recently Viewed:Hawaii Travel Tips Hawaii Travel Tips

 The natural beauty of Hawaii’s fragile environment comes from its geographical isolation from other ecosystems.
 Bringing plants, produce or animals can introduce pests and non-endemic species that could be destructive to Hawaii’s environment.

 The Department of Agriculture enforces strict rules regarding the exportation of uninspected plants and animals and requires a declaration form for each person arriving in Hawaii.
 When departing, your luggage must pass a pre-flight screening for uninspected fruits and plants.
 You are welcome to take inspected fresh flowers and fruits home.
-Items purchased at the airport or mailed home from local vendors are inspected for you.
+Items purchased at the airport or mailed home form local vendors are inspected for you.

 Useful Phone Numbers and Links